pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 Use the following values to replace **"keep"** with a new font name:

 * One of the Base-14 builtin reserved fontnames for Times-Roman, Helvetica, Courier, Symbol or ZapfDingbats (like "heit" = Helvetica-Oblique, "cobi" = "Courier-BoldOblique", etc.).
-* One of the CJK reserved builtin fontnames, e.g. "china-t" for Traditional Chinese.
+* One of the CJK reserved builtin fontnames, e.g. "china-t" for Traditional Chinese ... or simply "cjk", and everything will be covered!
 * One of the builtin fontnames available when [pymupdf-fonts](https://pypi.org/search/?q=pymupdf-fonts) is installed, e.g. "figo" for "FiraGO Regular", or "spacemo" for "Space Mono Regular".
 * The file name of a font installed on your system, e.g. `C:/Windows/Fonts/DejaVuSerif-Bold.ttf`.
 In this case, make sure that the string contains at least one of "`.`", "`/`" or "`\`" to be recognizable as such.